CLI Reference

 --idstringNoOptional task ID to stop directly.

-guava deploy ls
+guava deploy scale

 guava deploy status